opus1993/pubrepo/content/post/AI-and-Data-Strategy/index.md

 > Making discoveries and creating insights from data and communicating these insights and discoveries to non-technical stakeholders

-Christopher Berry writes in his blog [Insights Revisited](https://christopherberry.ca/insight-revisited/) that an insight is
+Christopher Berry writes in his blog [Insights Revisited](https://christopherberry.ca/insight-revisited/) that to be an insight, it must always be:

 - New information